WolfoIsBestWolf/ror2-WolfFixes/mod_WolfoFixes/README.md

 Child now immune to the sun. *(Like Parents)*  \
 Twisted Scavs now immune to void implosions. *(Like other final bosses)*\
 SPEX & Memory Probes now immune to void implosions.

+Solus Heart softlocking the game if he has Dios.

  ```
 Mob Visuals: